Robert R. Prechter, Jr.

 13. Did Shakespeare ever take up Henry Chettle’s plea to pen an epitaph for Queen Elizabeth?

-14. What four other Elizabethan writers penned material under at least two pseudonyms?
+14. What five other Elizabethan writers penned material under at least two pseudonyms?

 15. What respected name attached to poetry is a cover for two consecutive writers, and who were they?